MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks: Multimodal Crosslingual Instruction-Following Benchmark

-\textbf{Translation and Multilinguality.} To enable the creation of a cross-lingual benchmark for speech and video-to-text translation, as well as cross-lingual question answering and summarization, all English textual data--transcripts, summaries, and QA pairs--were translated into three additional languages: Italian, German, and Chinese.\footnote{Specifically, Mandarin Chinese, and language variants as spoken in Germany and Italy.} These languages were selected as they are well-resourced, allow for comparable analyses, and represent a diversity of language (sub)families and writing systems.\footnote{The selection of these three languages was partly guided by budget constraints and the availability of native-speaking co-authors to supervise the work.} All translations were carried out by professional translators with expertise in scientific content.
+\textbf{Translation and Crosslinguality.} To make MCIF crosslingual, all English textual data--transcripts, summaries, and QA pairs--were translated into three additional languages: Italian, German, and Chinese (Mandarin).
+These languages were selected as they are well-resourced, allow for comparable analyses, and represent a diversity of language (sub)families and writing systems.
+All translations were carried out by professional translators with expertise in scientific content.
 As translators reviewed the original QA pairs, summaries, and transcripts during this process, translation also served as a secondary verification step, further ensuring the quality and consistency of the source material.